-A list of who finished the job (i.e. a professional contractor).
-Receipts and/or invoices for any expenses related to repairs and renovations.
-Junk removal certificate indicating that the fungus was removed by a trained specialist.
-A copy of the declaration sheet from the flood insurance policy.
+A list of who finished the job (i.e., a professional contractor).
+Receipts and invoices for any expenses related to repairs and renovations.
+Junk removal certificate indicating that the fungus was removed by a trained specialist—a copy of the declaration sheet from the flood insurance policy.
 The terms and conditions of coverage are thoroughly described.
 FEMA Certificate of advancement Your home’s flood zone, structural elements, and specifics of its minimum elevation.

 4. Rely on Top Realtors for Guidance

 Even if your property has been entirely dry for years, selling a home can be a difficult endeavor.
-The history of floods, on the other hand, provides an additional degree of complexity.
-Top real estate agents in the area that are selling previously flooded houses can help guarantee that they follow the law in terms of proper pricing, communication with worried purchasers, and local disclosure requirements.
+On the other hand, the history of floods provides an additional degree of complexity.
+Top real estate agents in the area selling previously flooded houses can help guarantee that they follow the law in terms of proper pricing, communication with worried purchasers, and local disclosure requirements.

 5. Selling a Flooded House to Investors

-If you have substantial flood damage and don’t want to invest your time and money in repairs and renovations, especially if you aren’t sure what the rewards will be, another option is to find an investor interested in purchasing a home.
+Suppose you have substantial flood damage and don’t want to invest your time and money in repairs and renovations, especially if you aren’t sure what the rewards will be.
+In that case, another option is to find an investor interested in purchasing a home.
 That is the case.
 And it would be beneficial for you to sell your house to an investor.
 Also, you need to reduce the price of your property.
 Otherwise, it will not work.